rrfrancesc/beautiful-jekyll/_posts/2021-01-15-Insurance_Medical_Underwriting.md

 tags: [R,shiny,insurance]
 ---

-A new APP using the Shiny package in R for interactive data analytics and visualization.
-This software can help any insurance Company to visualizace its position in the Property insurance market.
-The goal here is optimize your pricing skills.
+In this post I want to share a new APP created using the **Shiny** package in R for underwriting medical risks.
+This software helps the insurance Company to make interactive questions to evaluate the medical risks.
+So, questions depend on:
+- Insured Age
+- Insured Gender
+- Product & Coverages selected
+- Sum insured

+Finally, using **rmarkdown**, the user can download a PDF ready to sign, with all the Q&A and much more...

 As a **R-Shiny developer** [(shiny)](http://shiny.rstudio.com/tutorial/) I've created several apps, some of them are a *powerful interactive tool* to optimize the **Reinsurance** of a Company.

 I've been working with the **tidyverse** packages for data manipulation and using **ggplot2** and **plotly** for an optimal data visualization.

-This App wants to be an useful interactive tool for the Companies in order to optimize their **Pricing Models**.

-### HOME Insurance Pricing Optimization
+### Insurance Medical Underwriting
 **Some images from this app:**

 #### First, filter your data...